hfituri/cse15l-lab-reports/lab5.md

 ## Part-2 Reflection

 Something I learned in the second half of this class was how to use the jdb debugger from the terminal.
 It was the first time I used a debugger from the terminal so it was interesting to learn how it worked.
 I learned how to access the variables from commands as well as stopping threads which I didn't know was possible with debuggers.
-I also thought that the different shortcuts using VIM was very helpful since it made just going throught files a lot easier.
+I also thought that the different shortcuts using VIM was very helpful since it made just going through files a lot easier.